State capitalism: United States

 During the second presidency of Donald Trump beginning in 2025, Trump sought an unprecedented amount of control over US business, publicly attacked companies and their executives, demanded firings of corporate leaders who criticized or contradicted him, and demanded cuts of business profits by the federal government.
-Trump abandoned traditional Republican orthodoxy about protecting and promoting the free market, and sought greater and direct government control over private business which was widely described by academics, economists, commentators, and former corporate CEOs as an embrace of state capitalism.
+Trump abandoned traditional Republican orthodoxy about protecting and promoting the free market, and sought greater and more direct government control over private business which was widely described by academics, economists, commentators, and former corporate CEOs as an embrace of state capitalism.

-His demand and agreement with NVIDIA and AMD to provide the government with 15% of all overseas chip sales to China were described by critics as a "shakedown" and as potentially illegal and unconstitutional.
+His agreements with NVIDIA and AMD to provide the government with 15% of their overseas chip sales to China were described by critics as a "shakedown" and as potentially illegal and unconstitutional.
 In an unprecedented move, the Pentagon became the largest shareholder of MP Materials, bypassing US procurement and contracting laws in the process.
-As part of an agreement to allow Japan-based Nippon Steel buy US Steel, Trump was granted a personal, not governmental, golden share in US Steel, allowing him to influence board decisions and maintain veto power over certain decisions set to expire at the end of his presidential term, after which the Treasury and Commerce Departments would exercise control under all future presidents.
+As part of an agreement to allow Japan-based Nippon Steel to buy US Steel, Trump was granted a personal, not governmental, golden share in US Steel, allowing him to influence board decisions and maintain veto power over certain decisions set to expire at the end of his presidential term, after which the Treasury and Commerce Departments would exercise control under all future presidents.
 Intel agreed to grant the government a 10% equity stake in its company with no power to influence board decisions "with limited exceptions" in what NBC News described as "the president's latest extraordinary move to exert federal government control over private business".

-Writing for Columbia Law Review in 2020, Jon D. Michaels argued that there existed growing evidence of government market participation in a "postliberal" political economy, coining the term "public capitalism" in the United States at the national, state, and local levels.
+Writing for Columbia Law Review in 2020, Jon D. Michaels argued that there was growing evidence of government market participation in a "postliberal" political economy, coining the term "public capitalism" in the United States at the national, state, and local levels.